keven-wang/java-func-caller/README.md

    * **error_msg**, optional, if failed please set it.
    * **exception**, optional, if failed please set it.

-if the jar meet the two onditions, the your can call the method use the following code:
+if the jar meet the top conditions, then your can call the method use the following code:

 ```js